 To ensure that simulated outcomes reflect outcomes in routine practice, baseline events rates (i.e., the rate of disease progression, the mortality rate, the rate at which patients discontinue treatment), patient preferences, and costs are modeled using real-world data.
-The term baseline event rate is frequently used to refer to the rate of particular events (or predicted outcomes) with a “ standard ” therapy or in the absence of treatment.

 Having a patient-centered perspective is at the heart of what we do at IVI.
 Click here to learn about the role of patients in the IVI-RA model and the Open-Source Value Project more generally.